bitExpert/sylius-force-login/README.md

 #### Static
 Rule is used as a literal value and will be added onto the base url for matching.
 This is default behaviour.

-#### RegEx-All
+#### RegEx
-Rule is based on [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and will be used for looking up matching anywhere in the current Url.
+Rule is based on [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and will be used for looking up matching anywhere in the current url.

+#### Negated RegEx
+Based on the RegEx strategy, but negates the result.
+Helpful if only a few pages should be restricted.

 ## Tests